BakedVeg/portfolio/_posts/2023-8-14-HEMsLastVisitorFlowerAnimation.md

 <div style="clear: both;">
     <h2>Texturing</h2>
-    <p>The outer shell was much easier, as I just created a ribbed normal map for the interior.
+    <p>The outer shell was much easier as I just created a ribbed normal map for the interior.
 The exterior normal map and roughness/color variation for both sides were textures I had already created for the structure of the museum or for other projects.
 I used a couple of cheap contrast functions in the material to tweak different noises.
 The vertex colors from earlier are used to blend material attributes for the front and back. </p>
 </div>

 <br>